 Some Kubernetes environments may require you to customize the configuration for the PostgreSQL Operator installer.
 The below provides a guide on the common parameters that require modification, though this may vary based on your installation.
-For a full reference, please visit the >}}) section.
+For a full reference, please visit the Installation({{< relref "/installation/index.md" >}}) section.

-If you already attempted to install the PostgreSQL Operator and that failed, the easiest way to clean up that installation is to delete the Namespace that you attempted to install the PostgreSQL Operator into.
+If you already attempted to install PGO and that failed, the easiest way to clean up that installation is to delete the Namespace that you attempted to install the Postgres Operator into.
 Note: This deletes all of the other objects in the Namespace, so please be sure this is OK!